Skip to main content

 Bohuslav Martinů was born in a small town in Bohemia, where he showed early promise as a violinist, giving his first public concert at age 15.
 The proud townspeople raised money for his schooling and he enrolled at the National Conservatory in Prague a year later.
 He turned out to be a rather poor student, however, being twice dismissed from the Conservatory because of his “incorrigible negligence.”
 Despite these early setbacks, Martinů spent three years as a violinist in the Czech Philharmonic, where his exposure to the music of Debussy piqued his interest in composition.
 In 1923, he moved to Paris, where he encountered the Neoclassicism of Stravinsky and Les Six, American jazz, and other novel sounds, which he blended with his native Czech traditions and techniques derived from Renaissance polyphony and Baroque orchestral music to forge a uniquely personal style.
 Over the course of his career, he composed over 400 works in many genres, becoming one the 20th century’s most prolific composers.

 Among Martinů’s numerous compositions were some 30 concertos or concerto-like works, including three for cello.
-The first of these, written in 1924, was a concertino for cello, winds, piano, and percussion, an ensemble that was typical of the emphasis on wind instruments in Neoclassical circles during the early 1920s.
+The first of these, written in 1924, was a concertino for cello, winds, piano, and percussion, an ensemble that was typical of the emphasis on wind instruments in neoclassical circles during the early 1920s.
 (Stravinsky, for example, wrote his Symphonies of Wind Instruments and his Concerto for Piano and Winds at about the same time.)

 Martinů’s First Cello Concerto dates from 1930.
 The accompaniment was originally scored for a small Baroque-inspired chamber orchestra, but the composer re-scored the work for full orchestra in 1939, dedicating this new version to the French cellist Pierre Fournier.
 In one final revision, dating from 1955, the composer thinned out the orchestration a bit for greater clarity, and again dedicated the score to Fournier, who played it often over the rest of his career.
 (Martinů composed a second cello concerto while living in the US during World War II, which was premiered in New York in 1945.)